Adding/removing inter-individual variability

 - No variability (default): optimization via Nelder-Mead simplex algorithm

-- Variability at the first stage: during the exploratory phase of SAEM, an artificial variability is added and progressively forced to zero (same as above).
+- Variability at the first stage: during the exploratory phase of SAEM, an artificial variability is added and progressively forced to 1e-5 (same as above).
 In the smoothing phase, the Nelder-Mead simplex algorithm is used.

 Depending on the specific project, one or the other method may lead to a better convergence.
 If the default method does not provide satisfying results, it is worth trying the other methods.